-- Lecture and discussion section will begin and end on time each day.
-Please be considerate of your classmates and avoid disrupting their learning experience. - Attendance in discussion section is required, expected, and central to your learning experience.
-Attendance is taken in a few ways including: roll call, sign-up sheets, quizzes, and in class activities. - Participation in discussion is an important part of your role as a member of this class.
+- Attendance in discussion section is required, expected, and central to your learning experience.
+Discussion section will begin and end on time each week.
+Please make sure to log in to your Zoom session promptly.
+You will be expected to turn your camera on for the duration of the session.
+If you have technology limitations, please reach out to your TA ahead of time.
+In general, please be considerate of your classmates and avoid disrupting their online learning experience. - Participation in discussion is an important part of your role as a member of this class.
 Your TA will evaluate participation halfway through the semester and offer tips for improvement.
-You are also encouraged to ask for feedback at any point in the semester. - If you will be absent, please contact your TA as soon as possible and provide documentation of illness or other university-approved absences.
-Dated documentation can include, but are not limited to: dated doctor's note, documentation of jury duty, obituary, etc. Your instructor reserves the right to contact the appropriate sources to confirm the documentation.
-If you know you must have an excused absence, contact your TA beforehand to make arrangements to turn in work before class. - A model student will demonstrate responsibility for getting the information and material missed in class from a classmate.
-A student with 3 unexcused absences will have their grade reduced.
-Arriving at class late and/or leaving before class is over counts as 1⁄2 an absence.
-Your TA will not contact students during the semester to apprise them of their attendance status; it is the responsibility of the students to check this regularly.
-Religious holidays, UF athletic travel conflicts, and written explanations from a certified health professional are eligible for an excused absence when cleared with the instructor ahead of time.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx - Note: A model student will not engage in behavior such as reading texts, browsing the internet, sleeping, or doing homework for another class.
-If you engage in this or any other behavior that we consider to be disrespectful to us or to your classmates, you may be considered absent for that day.
+You are also encouraged to ask for feedback at any point in the semester. - If you will be absent, please contact your TA as soon as possible to make arrangements to turn in work before class and provide dated documentation of illness or other universityapproved absences.
+You are responsible for getting the information and material missed in class.
+A student with 3 unexcused section absences may have their grade reduced.

+- Your TA will not contact students during the semester to apprise them of their attendance status; it is the responsibility of the students to check this regularly. - Religious holidays, UF athletic travel conflicts, and written explanations from a certified health professional are eligible for an excused absence when cleared with the instructor ahead of time.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx